tintin10q/computational-linguistics-summary/Languages/Grammar.md

 ![Pasted image 20220314185901](../images/Pasted%20image%2020220314185901.webp)

-Thegrammarr rules are kind of defined like inductive rules.
+The grammar rules are kind of defined like inductive rules.

-The idea is that youreplacee thenon-terminalss with a parse tree or an abstract syntax tree.
+The idea is that you replace the non-terminals with a parse tree or an abstract syntax tree.
 This abstract syntax you can then evaluate.

 The start state is nice because if you can get from an input to the start state by following the rewrite rules then you know your input is in the language.
 The start state represents to most abstract place in your language.